Zoë Bell: Career

 Bell began her career in 1992 when her father treated a stuntman for a head injury and came home with a phone number for her to call.
 Her first stunt job was jumping out of a car in Shortland Street, a New Zealand soap opera.

 She performed stunts for Hercules: The Legendary Journeys and Xena: Warrior Princess, both of which were filmed in New Zealand; by the fourth season of Xena, she was the stunt double for Lucy Lawless.
 She fractured vertebrae in her back doing wire work stunts on the show, but continued working for a week until another stunt, in which a breakaway chair was smashed on her back, incapacitated her.

 After Xena, she performed in small films and on TV, including stunt co-ordinating and playing a small role in a short film, Reflections, with Adrienne Wilkinson (with whom she had previously worked on Xena).
 She went on to double for Uma Thurman in Quentin Tarantino's Kill Bill.

 Though she was initially hired as Thurman's "crash and smash" double, the stunt team realized Bell would also make an ideal double for fight-scenes and she was trained accordingly.
 Bell had to learn to fight in the wushu style.
 Near the end of filming for Kill Bill: Volume 2, she injured her ribs and the ligaments in her wrist while simulating being thrown backwards by a shotgun blast.
 Bell required surgery and spent several months recuperating.
 After production finished on Kill Bill, she received "The Bells" sign which hung outside the home of the Vernita Green character.
 She later gave it to her parents.
+She later returned as Thurman's stunt double in 2025 for the Fortnite animated short film, The Lost Chapter: Yuki's Revenge, based on a cut section of the original Kill Bill script.

 After both Kill Bill movies, she did stunt work for the movie Catwoman, in which she performed high falls and acted as a double for Sharon Stone.

 In 2004, the documentary Double Dare was released.
 It focused primarily on Bell and veteran stuntwoman Jeannie Epper, following them during their travels in Hollywood.
 The film presented a view of opposing ends of the stuntwoman spectrum, with the aging Epper continuing her search for work in an industry where age is not necessarily considered an asset and Bell, then a Hollywood newcomer, trying to break into the industry.
 The filming of Double Dare covered Bell's career from the end of Xena to the beginning of her work on Kill Bill: Volume 1.